 Yes, it's possible to plagiarize yourself!
 According to the NU Student Code of Conduct, the following is forbidden:

 Submitting substantial portions of the same academic work for credit more than once without specific permission of the present instructor, work that has been previously offered by the same student for credit in the same, or another course.

 Why?
 Think of it from your instructor's point of view: each assignment is meant to deepen your understanding of a topic.
 If you submit the same paper twice, you're missing a learning opportunity.

 To avoid plagiarism, keep the following in mind:

 See the NU Writing Center's Strategies to Avoid Plagiarism page for more guidance.

-National University uses SafeAssign or TurnItIn to help students check their writing for plagiarism.
-These programs will be available in Blackboard courses if enabled by faculty.
+National University uses TurnItIn to help students check their writing for plagiarism.
+These programs will be available in Blackboard or Brightspace courses if enabled by faculty.

 If you have any questions about these tools, or would like to use them to check your own paper, please contact your instructor.